El Swáyel, Hello,

 My name is Jeannine Lindsay and I am your child’s Aboriginal Support Worker at Lake Trail Middle School.
-I would like to say how happy and excited I am to be back to at Lake Trail again and getting to know all of our Aboriginal students and their families.
+I would like to say how happy and excited I am to be back at Lake Trail again and getting to know all of our Aboriginal students and their families.
 I am also thrilled to be able to share my cultural knowledge and academic background with your child and hope that they feel welcome and excited too!

 of Plenty, K’omoks.
 I am very fortunate to have a cultural family and to have been able to travel and visit neighbouring Nations where I was able to witness their culture and customs as well as share mine.
-Growing up I was surrounded by amazing mentors who taught me everything from dream catcher making to jingle dancing, drum making and bannock making.
+Growing up I was surrounded by amazing mentors who taught me everything from dream catcher making to jingle dancing, drum making and bannock making, bead work, traditonal medicine harvesting and the list goes on.
 Growing up being able to be proud of who I was and where I came from has led me to the work that I do now and I truly hope that I can help your child to feel proud of themselves and where they come from.